gbellocchi/genov/README.md

 User-defined engine specifications are to be inserted in the accelerator library (`acc_lib`).
 There exist exemplary library items to guide the user in the phase of integration of new wrapper specifications.
 To extend the content of the library, the best practice is to create a new library folder comprising the following sections:

  1. `specs/` - This location contains the Python specification file `hwpe_specs.py`.
-The latter embodies the required information to specialize the interface between the HWPE wrapper and the acceleration engine, as well as additional features.
+The latter embodies the required information to specialize the interface between the accelerator wrapper and the integrated engine, as well as additional features.
  2. `rtl/` - This location contains the RTL components of the engine the user wants to wrap.
 To this end, the flow does not mandate any specific design methodology for the target accelerator engines.
  3. `sw/` - This location contains additional software components for the testing phase.